ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app_under_sev/instructions.md

 invoking prepare-test.sh.
 After you run "prepare-test.sh all", you need only run subcommands that cause a change in the files;
 for example, if you change the policy, you need only run "prepare-test.sh make-policy" before running the tests.
+You must run the tests as rootudp

 To run the tests